ajdove/Estuary-Rich-Text-Element/README.md

 The file "css/estrte_style.css" contains the formatting styles for the rich text element.
 These can be edited to suit your particular requirements.
 The settings in the ":root" selector at the top of the file are general settings for the whole project.
 These are the settings which you will most likely want to edit.
 Any edits in the :root selector must maintain the same format so that they can be read by other settings in the css file.
 Other individual settings can be edited in the css file but always be careful.
- To make he dropdown sections on the toolbar automatically be visible: set "display:inline-block" on the relevant selectors.
+ To make the dropdown sections on the toolbar automatically: set "display:inline-block" on the relevant selectors.
 To change the images displaying in the toolbar simply replace The image files in the "est_rte/images" .
 Make sure of course that they are of similar size to the existing ones.